High school (grades 9-12) · High Point, NC

 What is the racial and ethnic makeup of Southwest Guilford High?

-The largest demographic group at Southwest Guilford High is African American at 42.2%.
-The school serves a diverse student body in High Point, NC.
+The largest demographic group at Southwest Guilford High is African American at 42.2% of enrollment, in High Point, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.4/100.

 What is the Resource Investment Index for Southwest Guilford High?

-Southwest Guilford High has a Resource Investment Index of 52/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southwest Guilford High has a Resource Investment Index of 53/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page